Rights of Employees

 Sexual harassment is just another name for harassment because of gender.
 While it often is sexual in nature, other forms of gender-based harassment can be legally actionable.

-Under New Jersey employment discrimination law, you potentially can recover damages for past and future lost wages (back pay and front pay) and emotional distress, as well as attorneys’ fees and litigation costs.
+Under the New Jersey Law Against Discrimination, you potentially can recover damages for past and future lost wages (back pay and front pay), emotional distress, physical distress and pain and suffering, as well as attorneys’ fees and litigation costs.
 In some cases, you also can recover punitive damages.

 There is no one-size-fits-all answer to this question.
 Rather, we recommend you contact an experienced New Jersey employment lawyer who can help analyze your claims, and discuss your options with you.

-You can either contact us online, or call us at (201) 777-2250, to schedule a consultation with one of our attorneys regarding your claim or issue under New Jersey's anti-discrimination law.
+You can contact Rabner Baumgart Ben-Asher & Nirenberg, P.C. online, or call us at (201) 777-2250, if you have additional questions or would like to schedule a consultation with one of our attorneys regarding your claim or issue under New Jersey's anti-discrimination law.